sallamy2580/script-solana-nft/README.md

 **jpg_scraper.ts**

-Scraps all NFT image files from the metadata uri of each and then downloads them in a folder (NFT symbol named) under ./images.
+Scrapes all NFT image files from the metadata uri of each and then downloads them in a folder (NFT symbol named) under ./images.

 ### Sample Output